Proposed Melbourne tram extensions: Route 48 to Doncaster

-The PTUA, City of Boroondara, City of Manningham and City of Yarra have advocated for an extension of Route 48 to Doncaster as a cheaper and more efficient alternative to the proposed Doncaster railway line.
+The PTUA, City of Boroondara, City of Manningham and City of Yarra have advocated for an extension of route 48 to Doncaster as a cheaper and more efficient alternative to the proposed Doncaster railway line.
 The 4-kilometre extension would be a continuation of the route along Doncaster Road past Greythorn Village, Doncaster Park and Ride with a terminus at Westfield Doncaster or possibly the mc2 community facility in Doncaster Hill.

 The extension was first proposed in the mid-1940s, soon after the tram route was extended to its present-day terminus at Balwyn Road.
 The then-City of Camberwell made the proposal formally to the Tramways Board in 1945, but the project was not pursued.

 In 2006, the Liberal opposition under Ted Baillieu promised the extension by 1 July 2010 if he was to win office in the next election, pricing it at $35 million.
 It was stated that there would have been about two accessible stops every kilometre, similar to the recent Box Hill tram extension.
 The Labor Government held onto power, and the extension was not built, even when the Liberals later won office in 2010.

-A study commissioned by Manningham Council argued that the steep gradient on Doncaster Road would preclude current rolling stock from operating safely on Doncaster Road.
+A study commissioned by Manningham Council in 2010 argued that the steep gradient on Doncaster Road would preclude current rolling stock from operating safely on Doncaster Road.
 The report also suggested that extra trams would need to be purchased to address the issue.
 The report was never released, but the PTUA and other groups criticised its public findings, contending that steeper gradients are present across the existing network, such as Burke Road in Camberwell and along the Burwood Highway.
 The Labor state government in 2016 said it would not fund the extension.

-During the 2022 election campaign the Liberal opposition under Matthew Guy committed to the extension, estimating the cost to be $102 million.
+During the 2022 election campaign, the Liberal opposition under Matthew Guy committed to the extension, estimating the cost to be $102 million.

 Route 57 to East Keilor

-In the lead up to the 2014 State election, the Greens proposed extending Route 57 for 5.5 km from its current terminus in Maribyrnong along Canning Street and Milleara Road before reaching a new terminus at the Keilor East shopping precinct.
+In the lead up to the 2014 state election, the Greens proposed extending route 57 for 5.5 km from its current terminus in Maribyrnong along Canning Street and Milleara Road before reaching a new terminus at the Keilor East shopping precinct.
 In 2018, the Rail Futures Institute called for a similar extension of the route to Lower Avondale Heights.

 Route 58 to Hartwell

-The PTUA has proposed a continuation of Route 58 from its current terminus east down Toorak Road, terminating near to where it would join the current Route 75 and the Alamein train line at Hartwell station.
+The PTUA has proposed a continuation of route 58 from its current terminus east down Toorak Road, terminating near to where it would join the current route 75 and the Alamein railway line at Hartwell railway station.
 It would cover just over 4 km.

+Route 58 to Coburg North

+In 2025, Infrastructure Victoria proposed an extension of route 58 from Melville Road in Brunswick East to Batman railway station in Coburg North.

 Route 59 to Melbourne Airport

-In 2018, the Rail Futures Institute proposed an extension of Route 59 to Melbourne Airport in Tullamarine alongside a rapid airport rail link, primarily as a commuting service for airport workers.
+In 2018, the Rail Futures Institute proposed an extension of route 59 to Melbourne Airport in Tullamarine alongside a rapid airport rail link, primarily as a commuting service for airport workers.